 The section motivates and assists its members in identifying candidates and producing effective nominations.

 Sections may appoint an Awards Chair from their board to coordinate a nominating committee for international and regional awards.

 Past Chair can act as the Awards Chair.
 They have a lot of experience with and knowledge of the section membership.

 The Awards Chair can act as a point of contact to reduce duplication of effort.

 Section officers can use Membership Builder to monitor past recipients and identify potential candidates.

 Keep a section record of previous year’s nominations that were not selected and update them annually to maintain a candidate pool representing the section.

 Sections should remind members that their colleagues might be the SPE leaders who excel technically or professionally.
 If they do not nominate their colleagues, perhaps no one will.

-Recognize award recipients at a sections celebration to signify the importance of their achievements.
+Recognize both regional and international award recipients at a section celebration to signify the importance of their achievements.